ClickHouse/clickhouse-java/examples/client-v2/README.md

 ## Overview

-This example demonstrates how to use the client V2 to interact with the
+This example demonstrates how to use the client V2 to interact with the ClickHouse server.

 ## How to Run